On completion of the course, the student should be able to:

 critically analyse controversies, similarities and differences within the sustainability debate based upon the different assumptions and perspectives on the relationship between man, nature, development, technology and economics;

-use discourse analysis as a tool to understand the debate and practical applications of the concept of Sustainable development;
+use a limited form of discourse analysis to understand the debate and practical applications of the concept of Sustainable development;

 During the course the student will use social science theory in order to be able to critically relate to different assumptions about sustainable development.
 Basic assumptions about how man, nature, development, technology and economy are interrelated are analysed by applying discourse analysis.
 The student will be able to structure argumentation by applying discourse analysis as a tool.